 It is almost like saying one’s life goal has been attained and that one can satisfyingly sit on one’s laurels for having received the blessings of Grace when really we are asked to consciously make the effort to effortlessly tune into our natural state of being.
 This subtle nuance is of vital importance, not just for us as individuals, but also on the collective levels, be they social, economical, spiritual or environmental.

 As we progress deeper into this guidance, our reality begins to change, the peak experiences become regular occurrence in life, what previously seemed to be fables for children becomes perceived interactions, with actual consequences that affect our daily lives.
 Our whole level of experience mutates into an evolved form of human activity, adapted to what we have as tools in these amazing times.

 This day, this moment, the present we are living now is an invitation into the intuition that we are always carried by the consciousness that not only animates life but is found in every corner of our being, beyond the limitations of morality of right and wrong.

 By accelerating this cycle of action and consequence, by giving ourselves the space to consciously experience the aspects of ourselves that we have tried to contain for so long, we allow the beauty of love, of forgiveness and of belonging to be expressed in a much more profound and real manifestation than that of fear and its by-products.
 We become enlifened.

-Sud Ram de Maurissens was born in London, grew up in Hong-Kong, Belgium and Portugal, and has travelled extensively throughout the worlds ever since.
-Today, he is still a nomad and enjoys the simplicity of connecting to the essence and inspiration of many ancient and mystical influences ranging from Tantra to Shamanism whilst honouring and embracing the quantum shifts that modern society and technology are bringing to the evolution of humanity.
-He can be reached at: facebook.com/NaturalConsciousness.
+Sud Ram has travelled extensively throughout the world.
+Today, he is still a nomad and enjoys the simplicity of connecting to the essence and inspiration of many ancient and mystical influences.